MIC-DKFZ/MurineAirwaySegmentation/readme.md

-This repository contains the code for training the final nnU-Net based segmentation model for the publication "Multimodal imaging and deep learning unveil pulmonary delivery profiles and acinar migration of tissue-resident macrophages in the lung" which was submitted to and is currently under review at Nature Biotechnology.
+This repository contains the code for training the final nnU-Net based segmentation model for the publication "Multimodal imaging and deep learning unveil pulmonary delivery profiles and acinar migration of tissue-resident macrophages in the lung" which is currently under review.

 The nnU-Net model used for this publication makes changes to the target spacing for the 3d_fulles configuration and contains several changes to the data augmentation pipeline.
 The latter greatly increase the robustness of the network